Moduli of parabolic connections on a curve and Riemann-Hilbert correspondence

 To prove the main results, this paper consists of several sections.
 In section \ref{moduli of s-p-c}, we prove the existence of the moduli space of stable parabolic connections.
-An algebraic moduli space of parabolic connections was essentially considered by D.~Arinkin and S.~Lysenco in \cite{Arinkin-Lysenco1}, \cite{Arinkin-Lysenco2} and \cite{Arinkin1} and they showed that the moduli space of parabolic connections on $\mathbf{P}^1$ of rank $2$ with $n=4$ for generic $\blambda$ is isomorphic to the space of initial conditions of Painlev\'e equation of type sixth constructed by Okamoto (\cite{Okamoto}).
-For special $\blambda$, we should consider certain stability condition to construct an appropriate moduli space of parabolic connections.
-In the case of $C=\mathbf{P}^1$ and $r=2$, K.~Iwasaki, M.-H.~Saito and the author already considered in \cite{IIS-1} the moduli space of stable parabolic connections and they proved in \cite{IIS-2} that the moduli space of stable parabolic connections on $\mathbf{P}^1$ of rank $2$ with $n=4$ is isomorphic to the space of initial conditions of Painlev\'e VI equation constructed by Okamoto for all $\blambda$.
+An algebraic moduli space of parabolic connections was essentially considered by D.~Arinkin and S.~Lysenko in \cite{Arinkin-Lysenko1}, \cite{Arinkin-Lysenko2} and \cite{Arinkin1} and they showed that the moduli space of parabolic connections on $\mathbf{P}^1$ of rank $2$ with $n=4$ for generic $\blambda$ is isomorphic to the space of initial conditions of the Painlev\'e equation of type sixth constructed by K.~Okamoto (\cite{Okamoto}).
+For special $\blambda$, we should consider a certain stability condition to construct an appropriate moduli space of parabolic connections.
+In the case of $C=\mathbf{P}^1$ and $r=2$, K.~Iwasaki, M.-H.~Saito and the author already considered in \cite{IIS-1} the moduli space of stable parabolic connections and they proved in \cite{IIS-2} that the moduli space of stable parabolic connections on $\mathbf{P}^1$ of rank $2$ with $n=4$ is isomorphic to the space of initial conditions of the Painlev\'e VI equation constructed by K.~Okamoto for all $\blambda$.
 An analytic construction of the moduli space of stable parabolic connections for general $C$ and $r=2$ was given by H.~Nakajima in \cite{N}.
 However, in our aim, the algebraic construction of the moduli space is necessary.
-The morphism $\RH$ determined by Riemann-Hilbert correspondence is quite transcendental, which is explicitly shown in the case of $C=\mathbf{P}^1$, $r=2$ and $n=4$ in \cite{IIS-2}.
+The morphism $\RH$ determined by the Riemann-Hilbert correspondence is quite transcendental, which is explicitly shown in the case of $C=\mathbf{P}^1$, $r=2$ and $n=4$ in \cite{IIS-2}.
 This statement make sense only if we construct the moduli spaces $M^{\balpha}_C(\bt,\blambda)$ and $RP_r(C,\bt)_{\ba}$ algebraically.
+Moduli of logarithmic connections without parabolic structure is constructed in \cite{Nitsure}.
 For the proof of Theorem \ref{moduli-exists}, we do not use the method in \cite{Simp-I}.
 We construct $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$ as a subscheme of the moduli space of parabolic $\Lambda^1_{D}$-triples constructed in \cite{IIS-1}.
 We also use this embedding in the proof of the properness of $\RH$ in Theorem \ref{main-thm}.